 Truman Capote has had a tremendous influence on journalism.
 “In Cold Blood” is the book to read for any student aspiring to become a great reporter.
 Apparently, Capote was aware of the future legacy of his book; at one point in this film, he says “Sometimes when I think of how good my book is going to be, I can’t breathe.”

 “In Cold Blood” ushered in a new era of New Journalism where reporters told their stories the same way you tell a good fictional tale – without turning it into actual fiction.
-This film, documentary filmmaker Bennett Miller’s first nonfiction feature, tells the story of how Capote made it happen.
+This movie, documentary filmmaker Bennett Miller’s first nonfiction feature, tells the story of how Capote made it happen.

 The story begins in Kansas in 1959.
 When a wheat farmer and his family are murdered in their home, Truman Capote (Philip Seymour Hoffman) reads about it in the New York Times.
 At this point in his career, he’s the man behind “Breakfast at Tiffany’s”; he’s also the life of many parties in New York and one of very few celebrities who live a relatively open life as a homosexual.
 He is intrigued by the story about the Kansas murders and wants to write about them.
 His best friend, Nelle Harper Lee (Catherine Keener), on the verge of publishing her first novel, “To Kill a Mockingbird”, follows him to Kansas to work as his assistant.
 They familiarize with the locals, including Alvin Dewey (Chris Cooper) who works for the Kansas Bureau of Investigation.
 Capote’s superior memory makes it possible for him to write down quotes several hours after a conversation.